Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • decreased productivity.

 Typically, the first test is an electrocardiogram and ultrasound.
-These examinations allow you to find out to what extent cardiac output occurs in both the left ventricle and the right.
-Diagnostics is notable for its low cost, high information content, and there is no specific training.
-The availability of the procedure is due to the fact that any ultrasound equipment is capable of providing data on the fraction.
+These tests help determine the extent to which cardiac output occurs in both the left and right ventricles.
+Diagnostics are low cost, highly informative, and there is no specific training.
+The accessibility of the procedure is due to the fact that any ultrasound equipment can provide data on the fraction.

-The human heart, even without external stimuli, continues to work, expelling over 50% of the blood in each systolic state.
-If this indicator begins to decline to a level of less than 50%, then failure is diagnosed.
-As a result of a decrease in volume, the myocardium develops, ischemia, defect, etc.
+The human heart, even without external stimuli, continues to work, pushing out over 50% of the blood at each systolic state.
+If this indicator begins to decrease to less than 50%, then deficiency is diagnosed.
+As a result of a decrease in volume, the myocardium develops, ischemia, defects, etc.

 The ejection fraction varies in the range of 55-70 percent - this is the norm.
-Decrease to 35-40 percent mark entails dangerous interruptions.
+A decrease to 35-40 percent entails dangerous interruptions.
 To prevent a fatal fall, it is necessary to visit a cardiologist at least once a year.
-For persons over the age of 40 - this is a mandatory procedure.
-The symptomatic picture described above is a sure reason for contacting a qualified cardiologist.
+For persons over 40 years of age, this is a mandatory procedure.
+The symptomatic picture described above is a good reason to contact a qualified cardiologist.

-Cardiac output when diagnosing the body of a patient with pathologies in the cardiovascular system, an important priority is to determine the individual minimum threshold.
-Based on the information, the doctor can diagnose and prescribe the correct therapy.
+Cardiac output When diagnosing a patient’s body with pathologies in the cardiovascular system, an important priority is to determine the individual minimum threshold.
+Based on the information, the doctor can make a diagnosis and prescribe the correct therapy.

-At the end of the ultrasound examination, the diagnostician draws up a protocol, where he enters all the data obtained about the state of the left ventricle.
+At the end of the ultrasound examination, the diagnostician draws up a protocol where he enters all the data obtained on the condition of the left ventricle.
 Subsequently, the information is decrypted.
-When pathologies are identified, the doctor explains the results obtained and a diagnosis is made.
+When pathologies are identified, the doctor explains the results obtained and a diagnosis is established.

 Even without a medical education, a person can independently decipher the main indicators and see the clinical picture of the examined organ.
-Decryption occurs by comparing the information received with the norm table.
+Decoding occurs by comparing the information received with a standard table.

 • stroke volume: 60-100 ml;